NukemHill/OrchardDoc/Documentation/Writing-a-content-part.markdown

     }

-Add the AlterPartDefinition lines to the migration in order to make the part attachable to any content type.
+Copy the above code inside of the Create() method to your class, and add the AlterPartDefinition lines to the migration in order to make the part attachable to any content type.
 Also add `using Maps.Models;` to the top of the file.

 Now let's add the handler for the Map part.
 A handler in Orchard is a class that defines the behavior of the part, handling events or manipulating data model prior to rendering the part.
 The Map part is very simple, and in this case, our handler class will only specify that an IRepository of MapRecord should be used as the storage for this part.
+Create a 'Handlers' folder in the root of your Maps module.
 Add the following Handlers\MapHandler.cs:

     using Maps.Models;